Home

 The New Forest Centre is based here and it is well worth taking an hour or so to explore the Museum and Shop, the New Forest Gallery and even the Reference Library!
 You can get all the leaflets you could ever want here and lots of helpful advice too.

-New Forest Centre Lyndhurst
+New Forest Visitor Centre Lyndhurst

 Lyndhurst has lovely little shops and tea rooms.
 St Micheal and All Angels Church is where Alice Liddell - the inspiration for Alice in Wonderland by Lewis Carroll - is buried.
 More importantly for New Forest Commoners it is where The Verderers Court is based.
 They oversee the animal stock and enforce often ancient laws, to protect both the heritage, animals and habitat of the New Forest.